May 31, 2025

 • travel-friendly

 Newly available as a low-cut, the adidas TERREX Free Hiker 2 Low scores serious comfort points if you want a modern hiker with a ton of cushioning.
 It may look like a simple casual sneaker, but the Free Hiker 2 is a more technical hiking shoe than you might think.
-It features true trail traction, reliable and breathable GORE-TEX waterproofing, and a lightweight stability frame for added foot support and ankle stability.
-The adidasTERREX Free Hiker 2 is one of the best hiking sneakers for the average day hiker, a comfortable splurge for the casual hiker, and a killer shoe for travelers.
+It features a lightweight stability frame for added foot support and ankle stability, true trail traction, and GORE-TEX waterproofing.
+But this shoe's comfort stands out the most.
+I loved wearing the Free Hiker 2 on my Irish vacation when I alternated 10-mile days of city walking with rural hikes in Irish national parks.
+The adidasTERREX Free Hiker 2 is one of the best hiking sneakers for the average day hiker, a comfortable splurge for the casual hiker, and a killer hiking sneaker for travelers.

 best fit